TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This loads the supplied dark field corrections image and sets it as active for use with monochrome previewing.

 <image_file> - a string varval which evaluates to the name (optionally to include the full path) of the image to use.
 This must not contain white space.
-This string argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).
+This string argument may be up to SCNFNAME_MAX bytes long (usually 4095 for POSIX or 259 bytes for older MS Windows systems).

 **Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.